 - What would be best when we have an empty nest?

 - What would your death-row last meal be?
 If you could only eat one food for the rest of your life, what would it be?

 - What five things would you want to have when stranded on a desert island?

 - What three wishes would you ask for from a genie?

 - What new hobby would you like to take up?

-- Have a couple favorite questions to fall back on when finding the right one is difficult.
-"How do I feel about today?" is a standard dialogue question.
+Have a couple favorite questions to fall back on when finding the right one is difficult.
+"How do I feel about today?" is standard.